tejuscs/ADBD-Labs/adb-prov-cloud-vmc/adb-prov-cloud-vmc.md

           ![create-avmc-pc3](./images/create-avmc-pc3.png " ")

           - DB Server Selection: Lists the DB Servers (VMs) used to deploy the new Autonomous Exadata VM Cluster (AVMC) resource.
 The maximum resources (CPUs, Memory, and Local Storage) available per VM is also displayed.
 Optionally, you can add or remove the VMs by clicking Edit DB Server Selection.
-Clicking this button launches the Change DB Servers dialog listing all the available DB Servers
+Clicking this button launches the Change DB Servers dialog listing all the available DB Servers.

           ![create-avmc-pc3a](./images/create-avmc-pc3a.png " ")